borakarakus1/borakarakus1/README.md

 * 🌍  I'm based in Istanbul
 * ✉️  You can contact me at [borakarakus02@gmail.com](mailto:borakarakus02@gmail.com)
-* 🧠  I'm learning Artificial Intelligence Models
+* 🧠  I'm learning Backend Technologies
 * 🤝  I'm open to collaborating on Creative AI projects

 ### Skills